savonet/book/technology.md

 recognizable sound.
 This can be achieved by applying a series of sound effects.

 - _compressor_: gives a more uniform sound by amplifying quiet sounds,
-- _equalizing_: gives a signature to your radio by amplifying differently different frequency ranges (typically, simplifying a bit, you want to insist on bass if you play mostly lounge music in order to have a warm sound, or on treble if you have voices in order for them to be easy to understand),
+- _equalizer_: gives a signature to your radio by amplifying differently different frequency ranges (typically, simplifying a bit, you want to insist on bass if you play mostly lounge music in order to have a warm sound, or on treble if you have voices in order for them to be easy to understand),